 After reading through some literature from the 1900s, research team members found that most of the seizure studies available focused on children.
 Sadly, most kids were prescribed medication that slowed down their brains.
 This effect, it turns out, was by design.

 The most common anti-seizure drugs work this way.
-Since seizures are spread through the circuits in our our brain’s, slowing down electrical activity should hold the seizures at a standstill.
+Since seizures are spread through the circuits in our brain’s, slowing down electrical activity should hold the seizures at a standstill.
 This solution works for most kids at quite a substantial sacrifice of mental speed and performance.

 What happens when the medication fails?
 The DOD Researchers Unearthed the Answer: The Ketogenic Diet.